Marissa Kiss

 Immigration, Inequality, Race, and Sports

 Marissa Kiss, PhD, earned her doctorate in Sociology at George Mason University in 2020.
 Her dissertation, Baseball: The (Inter) National Pastime, examined immigrant Major League Baseball players and immigration policy.
-Dr. Kiss is currently Co-Principal Investigator on the recently funded AmeriCorps project which examines immigrants, athletes, and civic engagement.
-This project aims to determine if contact and engagement with immigrant athletes fosters more positive attitudes towards immigrants off the playing field.
-Her primary research interests include immigration, inequality, race, and sports.
+Dr. Kiss is currently Co-Principal Investigator on an AmeriCorps project which examines the degree to which athletes use their visibility to strengthen communities.

 Selected Publications